 Silver splitters: How a lifetime mortgage could help you separate in later life

 Divorce in later life is on the up.
 Although (until last year) the overall divorce rate has been falling, for the last 20 years, there’s been a steady increase in separation among the over 60s, according to the Office of National Statistics.
-Whatever the reason – whether it’s down to the aging population, less stigma around divorce, or the fact that more women are in work and financially independent – there’s a rising tide of “silver splitters”.
+Whatever the reason – whether it’s down to the ageing population, less stigma around divorce, or the fact that more women are in work and financially independent – there’s a rising tide of “silver splitters”.

 Divorce brings challenges whatever your age.
 But separating when you’re older and have been together for a long time, brings a unique set of difficulties.
 Splitting assets that you have spent decades accumulating can be intricate and complex.
 It can also be very hard to leave a house that you’ve called home for many years, with all the memories it holds.
 On top of that, if you’re both retired you may not have ready access to the money you need to go through a divorce.
 A pension may have been enough to cover the cost of one household, but can it stretch to supporting two?